FREQUENTLY ASKED QUESTIONS

 Each child gets LOTS of swim time and plenty of one-on-one time with an instructor.

 The classes are not for adult or teen lessons.
-Adults, teens, and children over 8 years old should book a private lesson.
+Adults, teens, and older children should book a private lesson.

 CAN I STAY AND WATCH MY CHILD DURING SWIM LESSONS?